banonymous/ecom-bot/README.md

 ### Need to be done:
 CJM of the chat bot - payment with Stripe integration, geonotification, parsing.

+#### Steps of delivery flow
-Courier should write to Customer in Telegram
+- Courier should write to Customer in Telegram
-Customer sends his GPS position
+- Customer sends his GPS position
-Courier sends his live position
+- Courier sends his live position
-Customer leaves feedback (5 star + text)
+- Customer leaves feedback (5 star + text)
-Courier gets revenue share from the order by spliting the money
+- Courier gets revenue share from the order by spliting the money